 It is important to notice that the given model of social power can be augmented by the extended considerations of social factors.
-If any other social relations (e.g., knowledge, friendship, and love) can be measured numerically, unified to the range [0, 1] and represented by functional interdependency, defined by Z=(social factor 1,..., social factor N), then T in equation 11 can be replaced by Z. It means that T in equation 9 can be replaced by a multi-factor model of encapsulated social factors like it is done by the implementation of SC multi-factor model (equation 7) for structural factors.
+If any other social relations can be measured numerically, unified to the range [0, 1] and represented by functional interdependency, defined by Z=(social factor 1,..., social factor N), then T in equation 11 can be replaced by Z. It means that T in equation 9 can be replaced by a multi-factor model of encapsulated social factors like it is done by the implementation of SC multi-factor model (equation 7) for structural factors.